A GDPR-compliant, EU-hosted Google Analytics alternative

 | Also included | Errors · Uptime · Render · Flags · Realtime | Analytics only |

-| Price | Free during the open beta | Free (your data is the product) |
+| Price | Free during the private beta | Free (your data is the product) |

 Switching is easy